LiUSemWeb/HeFQUIN/README.md

 ## Quick Start

-HeFQUIN can be run as a web service or using a Command Line Interface (CLI) tool.
+HeFQUIN can be used as a Web service or via a Command Line Interface (CLI) tool.

-### Running as a web service
+### Running as a Web service
-The web service can be run using docker, an embedded server, or an existing servlet container (e.g., Tomcat or Jetty).
+The Web service can be run using Docker, via an embedded server, or in a separate servlet container such as Tomcat or Jetty.

 <details>
   <summary><b>Run using Docker</b></summary>